-Once you have a reasonably fast web host, the one single biggest performance enhancing technology is caching.
+Once you have a reasonably fast web host, a good CDN, and no SQL bottlenecks, the one single biggest performance enhancing technology is caching.

-b2evolution can take advantage of several different caching mechanisms.
+b2evolution can leverage several different caching mechanisms.
 Some are enabled by default, some need manual activation or installation.

 Please refer to the Caching and Cache Levels section for more information on all these caches.

 While some plugins are actually designed to improve performance through various tricks, some other plugins are programmed without any consideration given to performance.
 Do a test deactivating all your plugins and see if it makes a difference.